Robert4S/roblang/docs.md

 Functions can only return identifiers.

 Variables are immutable.
-If you want to change a variable with control flow, make aa function that does it.
+If you want to change a variable with control flow, make a function that does it.

 ## Control flow